Skip to main content

 ~$kubectl -n ui rollout status deployment/ui

-~$kubectl -n ui get pods --show-labels
+~$kubectl -n ui get deployment ui -o jsonpath='{.spec.template.metadata.labels}' | jq

 Mutating Rules

 In the above examples, you checked how Validation Policies work in their default behavior defined in validationFailureAction.
-However Kyverno can also be used to manage Mutating rules within the Policy, in order to modify any API Requests to satisfy or enforce the specified requirements on the Kubernetes resources.
+However, Kyverno can also be used to manage Mutating rules within the Policy, to modify any API Requests to satisfy or enforce the specified requirements on the Kubernetes resources.
 The resource mutation occurs before validation, so the validation rules will not contradict the changes performed by the mutation section.

 ~/environment/eks-workshop/modules/security/kyverno/simple-policy/add-labels-mutation-policy.yaml